Install and configure the Salt Master plugin¶

 Typically, you install the Salt Master plugin on every Salt Master in your environment that will communicate with SaltStack Enterprise.
 For example, if you are using a configuration with more than one Salt Master (sometimes called a multi-master setup), each Salt Master needs to the Salt Master plugin.

-For more information about updating performance-related settings, see the Salt Master Plugin topic in the SaltStack Enterprise Help Documentation embedded in the Enterprise Console.
+For more information about updating performance-related settings, see the Salt Master Plugin page in the SaltStack Enterprise Help Documentation embedded in the Enterprise Console.
 For help finding the documentation, see Finding Enterprise Documentation.

 When do you need to install the Salt Master plugin?¶